inoahdev/tbd/README.md

         --remove-flags,  Provide flag(s) to remove from flags found in provided mach-o file(s) --replace-flags, Provide flag(s) to replace flags found in provided mach-o file(s)

-tbd field warning ignore options: (Both path and global options)
+Ignore field warning options: (Both path and global options)
         --ignore-missing-exports,  Ignore if no symbols or reexpors to output are found in provided mach-o file(s) --ignore-missing-uuids,    Ignore if uuids are not found in provided mach-o file(s) --ignore-non-unique-uuids, Ignore if uuids found in provided mach-o file(s) are not unique